bioconda/bioconda-docs/source/faqs.rst

 set.
 For example, they license it to Apple to run on their M-series chips.
 ARM (in all caps) refers to the family of RISC instruction sets, and by extension chips that use the instruction sets.
-It is also an acronym for Advanced RISC Machines and the eariler Acorn RISC Machine).
+It is also an acronym for Advanced RISC Machines and the eariler Acorn RISC Machine.
 This `blog post
 <https://nickdesaulniers.github.io/blog/2023/03/10/disambiguating-arm/>`_ goes
 into lots more detail.